-The application process for an Action Research Grant for session 2019-20 is now open.
-The closing date for applications is 12 noon on Friday 26th April 2019.
+The application process for an Action Research Grant for session 2019-20 is now closed.
+Details for the 2020-21 programme will be made available in new year 2020.

 The EIS has a funding stream designed to support practitioner action research amongst EIS members.

 To incentivise research by EIS members, individual grants will be £500, with an agreement for the EIS to have the right to publish, disseminate and archive the research.

 The purpose of the grants is to facilitate both learning and action, and in doing so, offer teaching professionals the opportunity for personal and professional development.

 Educational establishment-based action research is a simple set of techniques used to help improve teaching and learning.
 It is usually undertaken by the teacher or educator in their own classroom / setting.
 Action research involves: